A simple and delicious snack, side dish, picnic meal, lunchbox staple, and more — Jumeok Bap (Korean Rice Balls) always taste good!

 Instructions

-- Heat non-stick pan on medium heat with 1 tsp sesame oil.
-Add kimchi, kimchi juice, and gochujang.
-Cook down until caramelized, soft, and golden orange in color, about 5 minutes.
+- Cook kimchi.
+Heat a non-stick pan over medium heat.
+Add a little cooking oil (1-2 tsp).
+When the pan is hot, add kimchi, kimchi juice, gochujang, and sugar.
+Cook until soft, caramelized, and dark orange in color — about 5 minutes.

-- Using disposable food service gloves, roll rice into balls.
-Make sure to press tightly with both hands.
-Set aside on a plate.
+- Roll into balls.
+Time to make Jumeok Bap!
+Using disposable food service gloves, roll the rice into same-sized balls.
+Make sure to press tightly with both hands. *If you like, use a cookie scoop to create uniform sized rice balls.

-- Roll rice balls in furikake.
+- Serve.
+Roll in furikake.
 Sprinkle more on top.
 Enjoy!

 Notes